 That difference of opinion defines much about a person’s worldview and there is really not much room for compromise or agreement between those two poles.
 On one end is an ideology that the government must essentially regulate opportunity, on the other the idea that America is the land of opportunity.
 Those are very different positions but those differences are found in almost all social and economic policies left and right.
 This represents a fundamental difference in philosophy, one where there is no easy middle ground.
 People either believe in individual responsibility, hard-work and the American dream or they believe that government must fix and control most things.

-This difference is profound, and it is expressed more and more dishonesty and with growing hate.
+This difference is profound, and it is expressed more and more dishonestly and with growing hate.
 Recently a PhD I am acquainted with was describing an organization and bemoaning their ineptitude.
-He said, and I paraphrase. “well it is run by a bunch of white men”.
+He said, and I paraphrase, “well it is run by a bunch of white men”.

 I assume this man is intelligent enough to have sat in classrooms for a large portion of his life and to convince others that have spent their life in academia to bestow upon him the title of doctor.
 I would assume he could see the absurdity and hypocrisy of his utterance – yet he did not and cannot.